Mike Watt: Guest appearances

-In November 2006, Watt revealed to Pitchfork Media that he contributed his bass skills to six tracks for American Idol singer Kelly Clarkson, a studio assignment that he took at the invitation of his "old friend", producer/engineer David Kahne.
-In 2007, Watt's work appeared on Clarkson's My December album.
+In November 2006, Watt revealed to Pitchfork Media that he recorded for an album by singer Kelly Clarkson, a studio assignment that he took at the invitation of his "old friend", producer/engineer David Kahne.
+Clarkson's My December album was released in 2007.

 Watt and drummer Stephen Hodges joined violinist Chris Murphy for "Blues for Bukowski" on his Murphy's album Luminous.
 Hodges had previously worked with Watt on Contemplating the Engine Room.

 Watt appeared on the track "Moon Burnt Mountain" on Anywhere II by Anywhere.

 Watt played bass on two tracks for the Black Flag tribute album Gimmie Gimmie Gimmie: Reinterpreting Black Flag alongside Dez Cadena and Keith Morris.

 In 2018, Black Moth Super Rainbow released a 7-inch for Record Store Day with Watt and Flea covering "Drippy Eye".
 Watt had earlier appeared on the song "Black Yogurt" on Black Moth Super Rainbow's Drippers EP in 2008.
-The same year Watt appeared on Macedonia’s Bernays Propaganda song "Ništo Nema da ne Razdeli" for the Songs From Under the Floorboard, Vol. 1 compilation album put out by DJ Dave Cantrell.
+The same year Watt appeared on Macedonia's Bernays Propaganda song "Ništo Nema da ne Razdeli" for the Songs From Under the Floorboard, Vol. 1 compilation album put out by DJ Dave Cantrell.
 The album is a charitable compilation with proceeds going to Planned Parenthood.

 Watt also appeared on a split 7-inch with MB Jones playing on the song "Jail for Trees" in April 2018.

 In October 2018, Watt joined Abby Travis, Keith Morris, Flea, Jennifer Finch, Chip Kinman and others for a spoken word engagement at the Roxy Theatre entitled War Stories: Tales of 70's & 80's Punk Mayhem Told By The Perpetrators Themselves.

 In 2019, Watt appeared with Macedonian jazz guitarist Toni Kitanovski on the track "Nisto nema da ne' razdeli" for Bernays Propaganda's 2019 release, Vtora mladost, treta svetska vojna (2nd Youth, 3rd World War) The track was also donated to Songs From Under the Floorboard, Vol. 1, proceeds of which go to Planned Parenthood.

+In 2025, Watt joined post-punk band, Break to Broken for a guest appearance playing bass on the track "No Care".
+The track was part of a 3 song 7" record called "No Care + 2" released via UK label, Engineer Records on July 15th 2025.

 Watt has said he generally charges no fee to play on somebody's album saying "All payment is not in the coin...Anytime you play, you're investing in the next time you play."